17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 - An international money transfer takes about a week.
 On the other hand, Ripple can make it happen within seconds.
 Also, the fees are considerably lower when compared to what is charged by financial institutions and other cryptocurrencies.

-Note: The above image is from 2017 December and Bitcoin fees have significantly reduced since then.
+Note: The above image is from the 2017 December and Bitcoin fees have significantly reduced since then.

 - Ripple has a very clear use case — international payments.
 The team is able to deliver the best solutions targeted at one particular industry.